JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 }

-The reason for this limitation is that narrowing might be lossy -- the value of the double component at run time might be too large for an int variable.
+The reason for this limitation is that narrowing might be lossy: The value of the double component at run time might be too large, or have too much precision, for an int variable.
 However, a key benefit of pattern matching is that it rejects illegal values automatically, by simply not matching.
-If the double component of a JsonNumber is too large to narrow safely to int, then ... instanceof JsonNumber(int age) would simply return false, leaving the program to handle a large double component in a different branch.
+If the double component of a JsonNumber is too large or too precise to narrow safely to an int, then instanceof JsonNumber(int age) could simply return false, leaving the program to handle a large double component in a different branch.

 record Box(Object o) {}